spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 By keeping the partition information in the response from the adapter, we make sure that the order sent by the producer is preserved.

-An downstream component which receives the data from the inbound adapter can cast the SI payload to the above Map.
+A downstream component which receives the data from the inbound adapter can cast the SI payload to the above Map.

-If your use case does not require ordering of messages during consumption, then you can easily pass this payload to a standard SI transformer and just get a full dump of the actual payloads sent by Kafka.
+If your use case does not require ordering of messages during consumption, then you can easily pass this payload to a standard SI transformer and just get a full dump of the actual payload sent by Kafka.